 In a paper published on December 16, 2020, in Biology Letters, lead author Megan Whitney, postdoctoral fellow in the Department of Organismic and Evolutionary Biology, Harvard University, examined thin fossil slices of gorgonopsian’s teeth and discovered similar complex arrangement of tissues that made the steak-knife-like serrations in theropods.

 Gorgonopsians are a group of synapsids from the middle-late Permian 270-252 million years ago.
 These animals, like other synapsids, are considered to be the forerunners of mammals and fall within the lineage that eventually gave rise to mammals.
-“These animals were the apex predators of their day and are characterized by their sabre-like canine that could extend up to 13 cm long,” said Whitney.
+“These animals were the apex predators of their day and are characterized by their saber-like canine that could extend up to 13 cm (5 in) long,” said Whitney.

 Previous studies of theropod dinosaurs uncovered a complex arrangement of tissues made of both enamel and dentine that formed the serrations on their teeth.
 This complex arrangement was considered unique to theropod dinosaurs.
 But no one had ever made a thin section of a gorgonopsian tooth before to examine the serrations.